base-jumper/base-jumper/docs/platforms/Arduino.md

  * the base-board pin-outs.
 When the switch is closed, the LED should turn on.
 The LED is located
  * on the baseboard itself.
 If the baseboard is inside an enclosure, you might need to remove it
  * from the enclosure to see the LED.
- *
- * Full documentation is available at: base-jumper.github.io/base-jumper */
+ */

 #include <BaseJumper.h>